adamchapp/d3timelineserver/Readme.md

 # Goals #

-Set up default route and timeline json route
+-Set up default route to server index.html and d3 plugins -Add timeline json route
+-Look into password project for the JSON endpoints